Online Mastering Multiple Choice Exam Course

 Prerequisite: none

-This is a non-credit course, and is offered only as professional development.
+This is a non-credit course and is offered only as professional development.

-The course includes several self-paced modules that are completed prior to a practice MCQ Physiotherapy Examination.
+The course includes several self-paced modules that are completed before a practice MCQ Physiotherapy Examination.
 All modules and the exam are completed online (no attendance required).
 Students will receive feedback on study plans and their performance in the practice exam.
 Note: This course does not provide a general review of physiotherapy practice.

-*Please note that courses are offered based on sufficient enrolment.
+Courses are offered based on sufficient enrolment.

 Upcoming Courses